 - ‘What is cataloguing, and why do we do it?’
 St Bartholomew’s Hospital Archives (2017)

 - ‘Discover Finding Aids!’
 Library and Archives Canada blog (2012)

 - ‘A series of unfortunate events’ The National Archives (2014)

 Archive catalogues have a hierarchical structure, which simply means that things are arranged in levels.
 Catalogues go from the very broad to the narrow, with ‘fonds’ being the broadest and ‘item’ being the narrowest.

-The fonds level is the highest level of description in an archive catalogue; here you are describing the person or institution that created the records.
+The fonds level is the highest level of description in an archive catalogue where you describe the person or institution that created the records.
 The fonds allows the researcher to get an overview of the entire collection.

 The next level is the series.
-This level of the catalogue relates to a particular activity or type of records, for example ‘correspondence’, ‘research work’.
+This level of the catalogue relates to a particular activity or type of record, for example ‘correspondence’ or ‘research work’.
 Lower levels include file and item, although item level descriptions are less common in archive catalogues.
 Descriptions will be more detailed the further down an archive catalogue you go.

 These blog posts detail the archival catalogue hierarchy with some real world examples, including an example of the More Product, Less Processing (MPLP) cataloguing approach.